Sekky61/riscv-sim/Readme.md

 Another way to use the project is through Nix.
 I prefer this method as it is more reproducible and doesn't require installing anything manually.

-Run `nix develop` in the root directory to enter the development environment.
-Run `nix run .#simulator` to run the simulator and `nix run .#frontend` to run the frontend.
+- Run `nix run .#simulator` to run the simulator and `nix run .#frontend` to run the frontend.
+- Run `nix build .#frontend-docker` (or `#simulator-docker`) to create a Docker image.
+Load it with `docker load < result`.
+- Run `nix develop` in the root directory to enter the development environment with all the necessary tools.